78. Additional DoEd Regulations: Protection of Pupil Rights Amendment (PPRA)

-PPRA is the abbreviation used for DoEd regulations for research involving certain types of surveys, and psychiatric or psychological examinations, and testing or treatment; and applies to all research conducted at schools receiving funds from the DoEd.
+PPRA is the abbreviation used for DoEd regulations (at 34CFR98) for research involving certain types of surveys, and psychiatric or psychological examinations, and testing or treatment; and applies to all research conducted at schools receiving funds from the DoEd.

 Information about PPRA may be found on the US Department of Education website as follows: